 Pupils learning to learn

-The benefits of the IB
+Advantages of IB

-The International Baccalaureate aims to develop students who are inquiring, informed, educated, caring and motivated to succeed throughout their lives.
+The International Baccalaureate aims to develop students who are enquiring, informed, educated, caring and motivated to succeed throughout their lives.
 Its programmes have great advantages over other curricula, offering its students the opportunity to develop their critical thinking skills, stimulate their curiosity and foster their ability to solve complex problems.

-The essence of the IB is founded on the idea of building an internationally minded community based on mutual understanding, intercultural respect, and a desire to learn and achieve excellence.
+The essence of the IB is founded on the idea of building an internationally minded community, based on mutual understanding, intercultural respect, and a desire to learn and achieve excellence.

 International Baccalaureate programmes are distinguished by: